Blastoise: Reception

 Professor João Paulo dos Anjos analyzed the power of Blastoise's water cannons and Hydro Pump attack, estimating that they would have a lot of power, but only be able to produce water for less than 0.118 seconds based on his math and estimations.
 He believed this was reflected in the lower accuracy of Hydro Pump, stating that a Blastoise would have to be a good shot with its Hydro Pump.
-He approximated that each shot of a water cannon would have the power of a 1300kg car going 80 km per hour.
+He approximated that each shot of a water cannon would have the power of a 1300 kg car going 80 km per hour.
 While analyzing Mega Blastoise's additional water cannon, he came to the conclusion that Hydro Pump by Mega Blastoise would be three times stronger.
 He also determined that a Blastoise could fly to the height of a 10-story building before the Hydro Pump ran out.
 In another paper as part of the Journal of Interdisciplinary Science, author Thomas Codd analyzed the three final forms of the starter Pokémon, deducing that Blastoise's water cannons were capable of producing 386,000 joules of energy and was the second strongest, above Venusaur and below Charizard.

 In games such as Pokémon Stadium, Blastoise's water cannons shoot water when Blastoise uses certain attacks; according to Inside Games, this changed in Pokémon X and Y where it shoots water from its mouth, a trend that continued until Pokémon Scarlet and Violet.
 ComicBook.com writer Tanner Dedmon identified fan demand for Blastoise to shoot water from its cannons, expressing hope that comments from Pokémon series producer Junichi Masuda that Sword and Shield would feature more high-quality animations.
 The change in Scarlet and Violet was met with positive reception from fans.

 According to Nintendo of America marketer Gail Tilden, Blastoise, alongside Charizard, was "by far" the best-selling Pokémon action figures.
 The Blastoise presentation card created as a proof of concept for the Pokémon Trading Card Game is among the most valuable Pokémon cards, having sold for 360,000 USD.
 Beckett Pokémon Unofficial Collector staff identified a video of a child getting a Blastoise card as having contributed to Blastoise's popularity.